-Delegate G. S. Glasgow, Ohio: Commander-in-Chief, I read that in The Banner, and I thought if we want to petition our Congressman not to let 20,000 refugee children come into this country,-then we should refrain from repeating the Lord's Prayer, "Thy Kingdom come, Thy will be done on earth as it is in Heaven."
+in The Banner, and I thought if we want to petition our Congressman not to let 20,000 refusee children come into this country, then we should refrain from repeating the Lord's Prayer, Thy Kingdom come, Thy will be done on earth as it is in Heaven.
 The Lord created the earth that our people should enjoy it.
-If we are trying to make His King lom come, why should we not do this-or are we just trying to make a Heaven for ourselves?
-Thy Kingdom come on earth. are we going to strike out what is in the Ritual?
-And that Flag, no Flag holds out so great a hope to so many people as does the red, white and blue; the blue symbolizes Heaven, the white is Purity, and the red is the best blood that was ever spilled on American soil this petition providing for 10,000 each year for two years wanting to come into our country, why not take these undesirable aliens that would undermine our country, these Communists, these Fascists, and send them back to the country they came from?
+If we are trying to make His Kinglom come, why should we not do this or are we just trying to make a Heaven for ourselves?
+Thy Kingdom come on the Then are we going to strike out what is in the Ritual?
+And that Fag, o Flag holds out so great a hope to so many people as does the red, white and blue; the blue symbolizes Heaven, the whit Purity and the red is the best blood that was ever spilled on American soil this petition providing for 10,000 each year for two years wanting to come into our country, why not take these undesirable aliens that would undermine our country, these Communists, these Fascists and send them back to the country they came from?
 Take their jobs and give them to the American men to do, but let children come in that you can educate and out of whom you can make American citizens.
 Oh, it made my blood boil when I read that.
 I thought in our Christian nation here, trying to hold up to the world that that Flag is for Liberty and Right.
-Our forefathers went to the South and fought for their lives, that the shackles should be stricken from the black man, that slavery should not exist in this country, and then we, their sons, are we recreant sons of noble blood, or are we patriotic in citizenship to humanity, not alone for this country, but for the world?
+Our forefathers went to the South and fought for their lives, that the shackles should be stricken from the black man, that slavery should not exist in this country, and then we, their sons are we recreant sons of noble blood, or are we patriotic in citizenship to humanity, not alone for this country, but for the world?